If you’re broke for Valentine’s Day but want to do something special for your Valentine, consider the options below.

 You don’t have to be a poet to write a love letter to your Valentine.

-Simply put down on paper what you love about him or her and perhaps share some special moments with them.
+Put down what you love about them on paper and perhaps share some special moments with them.

-Add some personal touches like heart stickers or even a kiss with some sexy lipstick to seal the envelope.
+Add personal touches like heart stickers or a kiss with sexy lipstick to seal the envelope.

-Think about things that will make your Valentine shiver inside with peace and love.
+Think about things that will make your Valentine shiver with peace and love.

-As humans, all we want to know is that the person we are spending time with really wants to be there.
+As humans, all we want to know is that the person we spend time with wants to be there.

 Sing A Song For Your Valentine

-When I came up with this idea I thought it would be special for those of you who can play an instrument or sing.
+When I came up with this idea, I thought it would be special for those who can play an instrument or sing.

-How amazing would that be to write a song and play it for your Valentine?
+How amazing is it to write and play a song for your Valentine?

 You can almost sense the tears of joy before the day even arrives.

-This for me would be very special if Mrs. CBB knew how to play an instrument but she’s just as non-musical as I am.
+It would be exceptional if Mrs. CBB knew how to play an instrument, but she’s as non-musical as I am.